 One of the first things you should consider when picking a mortgage rate is your income.
 Are you able to afford if your rate suddenly goes up?
 If so, you might want to consider a variable rate mortgage.
 If not, you should probably go with a NB fixed rate mortgage.

 The second thing you should consider is your personality.
 If you are a person that is always worrying about whether their rate is going to go up, you should probably stick with a NB fixed rate mortgage instead of a variable rate mortgage.
+Getting a fixed rate mortgage is something that will help you not to worry about rates fluctuating and having your rate suddenly go up.

 NB Fixed Rate Mortgages seem to be the most popular choice in today’s market.